Hickson & Welch: 1930 explosion

 On 4 July 1930, just before noon, there was an explosion on the site's nitration plant.
 It destroyed the factory, killing 13 people and injuring 32 people.
 It made 300 houses in the town uninhabitable.
 Ernest Hickson later died (natural causes, 30 July 1930) and his earlier company was liquidated.

 Inspector J.A.Gee of the Castleford West Riding Police, was subsequently appointed an OBE by HM George V, for his work following the explosion.

 1992 explosion

-On 21 September 1992, an explosion at the factory killed five workers, and injured around two hundred people.
+On Monday 21 September 1992, an explosion at the factory killed five workers, and injured around two hundred people.
 At 13.20 a distillation column still base containing residues of nitrotoluene ignited.
-The fireball went through the site's control room and killed two men instantly.
-The fireball then entered a four-storey office block; a woman and two men passed away from their injuries later.
+The 200ft jet fire went through the site's control room and killed two men instantly.
+The fireball then entered a four-storey office block; a woman and two men died from their injuries later.
 The explosion cost £3.5 million.It made schools in the area shut down.

+A nearby traffic warden made the first emergency call at 1.22pm.
+The ambulances took the first of the injured at 1.46pm, to the A&E at Pontefract General Infirmary.

+54 year old George Potter, of Broadmead, Castleford, had two sons, and six grandchildren.
+38 year old David Wilby, of Rookhill Mount, Chequerfield, Pontefract, was married with a son and daughter.
+Both died instantly.

+18 year old Sara Atkinson had been at the factory for only five weeks, from Hallfield Avenue in Micklefield, on a six-month attachment; she was found slumped in a second-floor office block toilet, being found by the firemen at 2.03pm.
+When being airlifted to Pinderfields Hospital, she had a heart attack, caused by the asphyxiation from so much smoke inhalation, whilst in the West Yorkshire Police helicopter.
+She had been put on a life-support machine in the coronary care unit, and had not recovered.
+The machine was switched off on Thursday 24 September at 2.15pm, in consultation with her parents.

+Most of the staff in the four-storey office building had gone elsewhere for their lunch, at the time of the explosion.